dirkschumacher/wasmr/README.md

   - No globals
   - There is hardly any documentation except for the examples
   - `I32/I64` are mapped to `IntegerVector` and `F32/F64` to
     `NumericVector`.
-Currently no way differentiate.
+Currently no way to differentiate.
+  - I am still learning about `wasm` 🙈
   - WIP

 ## Inspiration and References